 EMT training is available at technical colleges in Georgia at the basic, intermediate and paramedic levels.
 Programs may result in a certificate, diploma or associate's degree and prepare students to take the corresponding state certification exam to become a licensed EMT.
 Lower-level EMT training must be completed before students can start a higher level of training.

 The two Georgia schools listed below offer EMT training at a number of different levels.
 Get curricula details for each program, which includes information on coursework and clinical experiences.
-Read facts about each college in the table provided at the bottom of this article.
+Read facts about each college in the table provided below.